junekuhn/dycp-immersive-web-audio/dev.md

 What's left (MVP)

     ambisonics don't work on mobile?
+        could be a chrome / brave issue

+    touch controls
+        if drag disable double tap
+        move forward - 1-finger hold / bottom third of screen / can be toggle or not teleport - double tap / top 2/3 of screen exit - 1 finger double tap bottom of screen in all, 1 finger up top
+        put in a slight opacity to show the difference 2 finger controls are still available for customization swipe detection - I don't think this is going to work because drag is in use, unless you swipe at the bottom of the screen

+    instructions on scene load
+        dynamic add for positional stuff
+        test "press any key to continue" with screen reader css
+        add to settings

     scene switcher
         switch in settings
         difficult, as you'd have to set everything up as a class etc to dispose

+    Sofa files

+    midi access controls